Safe Delete refactoring

 Remove the selected member and all its inheritors

-Remove the single member of the hierarchy, i.e. the selected member
+Remove the single member of the hierarchy, that is, the selected member

 To apply the refactoring, click Next.